Past projects and major events in the history of the Center.

 Dr. Weil and Dr. Davis publish articles in Engineering Ethics: History, Context, and Significance, Vols 1 & 2 (1997) published in Russian in Moscow.

-1995: Award from NSF $225,000.00 Project to study online drafting of a code of ethics.
+1995: $225,000.00 award from NSF.
+Project to study online drafting of a code of ethics.
 As part of this project, CSEP faculty monitored followed the deliberations of the Institute for Electrical and Electronics Engineering (IEEE) Computer Society and the Association for Computing Machinery as they formed a Joint Steering Committee for the Establishment of Software Engineering as a Profession and set about developing a code of ethics.
 The project represented a rare opportunity to study a technical profession come into being.
 The final product of this project is theSoftware Engineering Archive which includes all of the emails from members of this project as well as drafts of the code of ethics and interviews with main participants in the project.
-Dr. Michael Davis also wrote a manuscript chronicling the development of the code, "Code Making" which is freely available online.
-NSF Award# 9523650#0117471
+Michael Davis also wrote a manuscript chronicling the development of the code, "Code Making" which is freely available online.
+NSF Award# 9523650, #0117471

 Doing Privatization Right

-1995: Award from the Joyce Foundation in Chicago $116,586.00 Project of research with the National League of Cities, resulted in the publication of "Doing Privatization Right: Practical and Ethical Guidelines for Government Officials," (1997).
+1995: $116,586.00 Award from the Joyce Foundation in Chicago.
+Research project with the National League of Cities, resulted in the publication of "Doing Privatization Right: Practical and Ethical Guidelines for Government Officials," (1997).
 National League of Cities Publication.

 Professional Autonomy of Engineers

-1994: Award from NSF $25,384.00 Project to do research on the professional autonomy of engineers, resulted in the article "Professional Autonomy: A Framework for Empirical Research" Business Ethics Quarterly (1966)
+1994: $25,384.00 award from NSF.
+Project to do research on the professional autonomy of engineers, resulted in the article "Professional Autonomy: A Framework for Empirical Research" Business Ethics Quarterly (1966).